phiamo/MopaBootstrapBundle/Resources/doc/topbar_service_configuration.md

 And if you extend the Base Layout but dont wanna have the Topbar, just override the block:

 {% block topbar %}{% endblock topbar %}

+You may also Create a own topbar class by implementing TopbarInterface or extending GenericTopbar.

+Feel free to commit any PR's.